bazelbuild/rules_scala/README.md

 https://github.com/scalapb/ScalaPB) Maven artifacts.
 For extensive analysis, see bazelbuild/rules_scala#1647.

-The Bazel versions and dependency versions in the table below represent the maximum available at the time of writing.
+The Bazel versions and dependency versions below represent the minimum versions compatible with `rules_scala` 7.x.

 - For the actual versions used by `rules_scala`, see [MODULE.bazel](./MODULE.bazel).